Skip to ContentSkip to Navigation

 The ground segment of the Euclid Mission (Source: Euclid Consortium)

-• Development of the Euclid Archive System (EAS) - the key system which supports the processing of all Euclid data and which stores and distributes data files throughout the Science Ground Segment.
+Development of the Euclid Archive System (EAS): A fundamental system supporting the processing, storage, and distribution of all Euclid data across the Science Ground Segment.

-• Deputy lead of the organisational group (OU-NIR) responsible for the development of the Near Infra-red imaging Pipeline.
+Deputy leadership of the Organizational Unit (OU-NIR): Overseeing the development of the Near Infrared Imaging Pipeline.

 Euclid Netherlands Science Data Centre: Institutes and Facilities

-• 3 PByte of storage in the CIT Data Handling System for bulk file storage.
+• 3 PB of storage in the CIT Data Handling System for bulk file storage.

-• 8 servers in the Data Handling System to support the Euclid Archive System services.
+• 8 servers in the Data Handling System to support Euclid Archive System services.

-• 600 dedicated cores in the CIT Habrok High Performance Cluster for compute.
+• 600 dedicated cores in the CIT Habrok High Performance Cluster for computational tasks.

 Euclid Archive System

-The Netherlands Science Data Centre and the European Space Astronomy Centre (ESAC) developed the Euclid Archive System (EAS) which is in the core of the Euclid Science Ground Segment and represents a new generation of data-centric scientific information systems.
-It will manage up to one hundred PBs of mission data in a heterogeneous storage environment and will allow intensive access both to the data and metadata produced during the mission.
-It has three components:
+Developed collaboratively by SDC-NL and the European Space Astronomy Centre (ESAC), the Euclid Archive System (EAS) forms the backbone of the Euclid Science Ground Segment.
+This advanced, data-centric scientific information system manages up to 100 PB of mission data in a heterogeneous storage environment, enabling extensive access to both data and metadata throughout the mission.
+EAS comprises three key components:

-• The Euclid Archive Data Processing System (EAS-DPS) - developed by SDC-NL.
-Responsible for the storage of all metadata defined by the Euclid Common Data Model.
-It supports and tracks the data processing in the Science Ground Segment in a centralised metadata repository (DPS-MDR).
+• Euclid Archive Data Processing System (EAS-DPS): Developed by SDC-NL, this system stores all metadata defined by the Euclid Common Data Model, centralizing data processing tracking within the Science Ground Segment.

-• The Euclid Archive Distributed Data System (EAS-DSS) - developed by SDC-NL.
-Responsible for the storage of data files.
-It supports various Science Ground Segment services (cut-out service and visualization service).
-It is distributed across the various National Science Data Centres, with at least one storage node with file servers (DSS-SVR) at each.
+• Euclid Archive Distributed Data System (EAS-DSS): Also developed by SDC-NL, this system handles data file storage, supporting services such as cut-out and visualization tools.
+It is distributed across national Science Data Centers, with at least one storage node per center.

 The Euclid Archive System: the core of the Euclid Science Ground System